 National Guard pays for studies at any state university or state college.
 If you sign a contract for 3 years, then 2 years of university, if a contract for 6 years (or 120 credit hours) then 4 years of university, plus they give GI Bill.

-Regarding business trips to hot spots: yes, this is the army.
+Regarding business trips to hot spots: yes, it's an army.
 Yes it is possible.
-But there are a number of rules that work everywhere.
+But there are a number of rules that apply everywhere.
 When choosing a profession, you need to remember this.
-So you went to the infantry / artillery - the probability of leaving you increases dramatically, on average, infantry units are sent to hot spots once every 6-7 years, they have a schedule.
+If you go to the infantry / artillery - the probability of leaving you increases sharply, on average, infantry units are sent to hot spots every 6-7 years, they have a schedule.

-Fuck you logistician, mechanic, doctor - the probability drops sharply.
-Yes, and if you are sent, your job there is not to run around with a machine gun and nip the bearded guys, but to repair cars / helicopters, to give things in the warehouse.
+Send you a logistician, mechanic, doctor - the probability drops sharply.
+And if you are sent, your job there is not to run around with a machine gun and pinch bearded guys, but to repair cars / helicopters, hand out things at the warehouse.

 Do you understand what I mean?
 Decided to be a cool rambo, the guard will give you this opportunity.
 Guard is also sent to hot spots much less frequently than Army Reserve or AirForce reserve.
 This is statistics.
 If you go to active duty, then for the first 4 years, be prepared to spend 9-20 months in another country.
 This is also statistics.